ONSdigital/dp-developer-site/static/index.md

 * api.beta.ons.gov.uk

 If requests are made that reach these limits the IP address of the client will be blocked for 1 minute.
-The client will receive a JSON response with a 429 error code, the Retry-After header shows the seconds remaining until a retry can be made.
+The client will receive a JSON response with a 429 error code.
+The Retry-After header shows the seconds remaining until a retry can be made.

 ## Terminology